Moran, Wyoming

-Moran (also Moran Junction) is an unincorporated village in south central Teton County, Wyoming, United States: as the community has had two different names, the Board on Geographic Names officially ruled in favor of "Moran" in 1970.
-It lies in Grand Teton National Park, 29 miles northeast of the city of Jackson, the county seat of Teton County, just northwest by side road of the intersection of U.S. Routes 26, 89, 191 and 287.
-Its elevation is 6,749 feet (2,057 m) and includes one of the principal entrance-fee collection stations for the Park.
-Moran also has the post office serving ZIP code of 83013, and a public elementary school; and no other services or businesses.
+Moran (also Moran Junction) is an unincorporated community in south central Teton County, Wyoming, United States, which serves as one of the principal fee collection entrances to Grand Teton National Park.
+It lies in Grand Teton National Park northeast of the city of Jackson, the county seat of Teton County, at the intersection of U.S. Routes 26, 89, 191 and 287.
+Its elevation is 6,749 feet (2,057 m).
+As the community has had two different names, the Board on Geographic Names officially ruled in favor of "Moran" in 1970.
+Although Moran is unincorporated, it has a post office, with the ZIP code of 83013.